scoover/csv2transactions/README.md

 - Other than the special case of "Metadata", if a column mapping (e.g. "Description") is used more than once, the first mapped column will be used.

 ### Run the Simple CSV Script
 1. Run the script using the `Simple CSV/Import transactions` menu flow.
+(If it is your first time running the script, you will be asked to accept the required permissions and will need to run the script again.)
-2. At the prompt, select the sheet name containing your eimported data (with your manual header mapping row).
+2. At the prompt, select the sheet name containing your imported data (with your manual header mapping row).
 3. Click the `Submit` button.
 4. Watch as the imported data is mapped into your Transactions sheet.